phishingforjobs/security-writeups/2025-11-22-Lever.co-ATS-Abuse/README.md

 Note: This research was originally conducted under my personal account (devinryback) for responsible disclosure to Lever and FlexJobs.
 The repository has been moved to this dedicated professional handle for privacy and focus while job searching.
 All work is my own.

-# Lever.co ATS Abuse – Legitimate Email, Malicious Intent (Nov 22, 2025)
+# Lever.co ATS Abuse – Legitimate Email, Malicious Intent (22 Nov 2025)

 ## Summary
 Received a fully authenticated next-stage interview email from Lever.co (SPF/DKIM/DMARC all pass) that linked to a fake background-check phishing site.
 The attack succeeded because the scammer created or compromised a real Lever employer account – not by spoofing email.